ritaturk/xenko-docs/manual/getting-started/game-studio.md

 # Game Studio

-The Game Studio is the central tool for game and application production.
+Game Studio is the central tool for game and application production.
 Its main purpose is to create and manage content for your game, but it also allows you to configure, preview and launch your game.

 This page will introduce you to the different views and tabs of Game Studio.